rafaelfiume/sketch/docs/architecture/inbound-adapters/http/Design.md

-# HTTP Layer Design Guidelines
+# HTTP Inbound Adapters - Design Guidelines

 The HTTP layer provides public APIs that must securely map external requests into the domain in a client-agnostic way.